 - Scarlett Solo interface

-No matter whether you are a professional musician or a budding, the Scarlett Studio is meant to cater to all of your podcast recording needs.
+Whether you are a professional musician or budding, the Scarlett Studio is meant to cater to all of your podcast recording needs.
 The studio records at sample rates of up to 192 kHz.

-Due to amazing features, creating a master piece mix is now a breeze with the Scarlett Studio.
+Due to exceptional features, creating a masterpiece mix is now a breeze with the Scarlett Studio.
 You don’t have to buy one piece of equipment from one brand and another piece of recording from the other store.
 The Scarlett Studio comes equipped with all that is needed to start a podcast right away.

-Some users have reported to much latency in the output.
-You need to use direct monitoring for a no latency output.
+Some users have reported too much latency in the output.
+It would be best if you used direct monitoring for a no latency output.
 All in all, the product makes the best choice for music and podcast lovers of all levels.

-Whether you are an established or just starting out, the Focusrite Scarlett Solo Studio podcast starter kit is an ideal option to realize your dreams.
-Top of the line features, higher longevity and affordability are some of the perks of investing in this top class studio.
+Whether you are an established or just starting, the Focusrite Scarlett Solo Studio podcast starter kit is an ideal option to realize your dreams.
+Top-of-the-line features, higher longevity, and affordability are some of the perks of investing in this top-class studio.
 This is why more and more choose to have this podcast product.

 Running in its 3rd generation, the MG Series kit introduced by Yamaha is a perfect embodiment of the fine craftsmanship and inventiveness reflected in all the products introduced by the company.
-This series comes in wake of the company’s quest to create and market an unmatched range of world-class musical instruments for personal as well as professional use.
+This series comes in the wake of the company’s quest to create and market an unmatched range of world-class musical instruments for personal and professional use.

-This series integrates the same technologies that have been designed for using in top-end professional consoles that include studio quality pre-amps with heavy digital processing capability, and a sturdy and lasting build.
-With a perceptive and user-friendly interface, the MG Series prides itself on having a long list of compact mixing consoles offering 6 to 20 channel mixers, ideal for a wide range of professional podcast application.
+This series integrates the same technologies that have been designed for use in top-end professional consoles that include studio-quality pre-amps with heavy digital processing capability and a sturdy and lasting build.
+The MG Series prides itself on having a long list of compact mixing consoles offering 6 to 20 channel mixers, ideal for a wide range of professional podcast applications with a perceptive and user-friendly interface.